 Bloomberg News | USC Alum

 JORDYN HOLMAN is a business reporter at Bloomberg News in New York City.
-She covers the intersection of diversity and management in the workplace.
+She covers the intersection of race, class and gender in the business world.
 She's broken stories on sexual harassment allegations at the NFL Network, racial bias complaints at American Airlines and a gender pay suit at the company that commissioned the Fearless Girl statue.
 She writes for the Bloomberg Terminal, Businessweek and online.

-She previously covered the hurricane relief in Puerto Rico and the U.S. Virgin Islands, the U.S. insurance industry, $3.5 trillion muni-bond market and Washington politics during the Trump Administration at Bloomberg.
-She makes frequent appearances on Bloomberg TV.
-She's appeared on MSNBC's AM Joy, Last Word with Lawrence O'Donnell, PBS Newshour and the Charlie Rose Show.
+She previously covered the hurricane relief in Puerto Rico and the U.S. Virgin Islands, the U.S. insurance industry, $3.5 trillion muni-bond market and Washington politics during the Trump Administration.
+She makes frequent appearances on Bloomberg TV and has appeared on MSNBC's AM Joy, Last Word with Lawrence O'Donnell and the PBS Newshour.

-Jordyn's an alum of the University of Southern California's Annenberg School for Journalism where she studied print and digital journalism.
+Jordyn graduated from the University of Southern California's Annenberg School for Journalism.
 She was named the Outstanding Print and Digital Journalism Student Award for the Class of 2016.
-At USC, she was a news reporter and columnist for the Daily Trojan.

 She studied abroad in London at City University in 2015, and helped Variety launch its cultural correspondent department and produced videos.